OnlineITA108 International Tax Planning

 The course was last reviewed in 2014PrerequisitesThis course introduces the basics of international tax planning and outlines the importance of tax treaty and transfer pricing issues associated with international tax planning.
 The course is suitable for practitioners in tax advisory firms, tax specialists in commerce and industry and government officials, who may have less familiarity with international tax planning techniques and want to deepen their knowledge in this field.While this course is suitable for practising professionals, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Paper 1).
 Further information about this qualification can be found at the ADIT website.No advance preparation is needed for this course.Study time

-Access to the course is granted for a period of 8 weeks.Continuing Professional Education (CPE)The recommended CPE points for this course are as follows:
+Access to the course is granted for a period of 12 months, from the date of ordering.Continuing Professional Education (CPE)The recommended CPE points for this course are as follows:

 - Audio lessons: 3.5 hours